Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Position statements

-To avoid such pathologies, \cref{def:aggregationGSO} defines aggregation GSOs as linear operators implementable by message passing, excluding degenerate constructions while remaining sufficiently general to cover standard choices, e.g., adjacency matrices, Laplacians, and Cayley operators via Jacobi approximations (see \cref{example:aggregation_GSOs}).
-This restriction enables principled expressivity analysis and direct comparison with MPNNs (\cref{sec:app_expressivity_of_spectral_gnns}), while still allowing alternative GSO definitions when appropriate.
-Other GSO definitions are possible, but appropriate constraints are essential for meaningful analysis.
+Definition \ref{def:aggregationGSO} excludes degenerate constructions while remaining sufficiently general to cover standard choices, e.g., adjacency matrices, Laplacians, and Cayley operators via Jacobi approximations (see \cref{example:aggregation_GSOs}).
+This restriction enables principled analysis of expressivity and direct comparison with MPNNs (see Appendices \ref{sec:app_Aggregation_GSO} and \ref{sec:app_expressivity_of_spectral_gnns} for more details).

-\paragraph{MPNNs and spectral GNNs have equivalent expressivity in terms of separation power} We compare MPNN and spectral GNN expressivity via graph separation using isomorphism tests that iteratively refine node labels based on local neighborhood structure and induce graph equivalence relations.
-A GNN class $\mathcal{F}$ is said to match the separation power of a test if, for any pair of graphs distinguished by the test, there exists $f \in \mathcal{F}$ producing different outputs.
+\paragraph{MPNNs and spectral GNNs have equivalent expressivity in terms of separation power} We compare the expressivity of MPNN and spectral GNNs via graph separation, using isomorphism tests that iteratively refine node labels based on local neighborhood structure and induce graph equivalence relations.
+A GNN class $\mathcal{F}$ is said to match the separation power of a test if any pair of graphs is distinguished by the test if and only if there exists $f \in \mathcal{F}$ producing different outputs on them.
 Throughout this work, we focus on the \new{$1$-dimensional Weisfeiler--Leman test}~\citep[1-WL;][]{Wei+1968, Wei+1976}, a classical heuristic for the graph isomorphism problem; a formal definition is given in \cref{app:expressivity_as_graph_seperation}.
-Under mild assumptions, we show that MPNNs of the form \cref{eq:mpnn_general} and spectral GNNs with continuous filters applied to aggregation GSOs (\cref{def:aggregationGSO}) have separation power exactly matching $1$-WL; see \cref{cor:functional_calculus_expressivity}.

-This equivalence shows that, once artificially powerful GSOs are excluded, they have the same expressive power.
+The next result shows that spectral GNNs with continuous filters applied to aggregation GSOs (\cref{def:aggregationGSO}) have separation power exactly matching $1$-WL, which is equivalent to the expressivity of MPNNs of the form \cref{eq:mpnn_general}.
+This equivalence shows that, once artificially powerful GSOs are excluded, spectral and spatial GNNs have the same expressive power.